AlexanderBeaucage/BrainStation-Capstone/README.txt

 The dataset.csv is the original data set that I clean and preprocess.

 Cleandata.csv is cleaned version of the original data set.

+enviroment_file.txt is the enviroment I used to run the notebooks in this project.